Imperialist society and, consequently, its ideology and culture are not only in decay - they are falling apart.

 Many commentators view this as a betrayal.
 Trump is condemned for abandoning his allies.
 In fact it is no such thing.
 Whilst a tactical unity of the US and Kurdish forces had existed, there was never ideological cohesion between the two, and it is inconceivable that the US would ever elect to ally itself with the likes of the SDF against its fellow members of the NATO imperialist alliance.
 Similarly, Britain, whose military had previously trained SDF forces for tactical reasons, is perfectly happy to invite Turkish troops to participate in NATO training exercises in Scotland and northern England over the next fortnight.

 Our stance on this situation should be most clear: the rights and liberties of the Kurds, Assyrians, Arabs and other groups throughout Syria can, in the present circumstances, only be defended under a united and sovereign Syria – free from war and foreign intervention.
 Erdoğan has long claimed that the existence of the autonomous region in the North is a threat to Syrian territorial sovereignty.
-Whilst it may be the case that a national liberation movement which allies with imperialist forces, in the process undermining the security of an independent state, cannot ultimately be revolutionary, it is also the case that Turkish invasion presently constitutes by far a greater threat to the state and the peoples of Syria.
+Whilst it may be the case that a national liberation movement which allies with imperialist forces, in the process undermining the security of an independent state, cannot ultimately be revolutionary, it is also the case that Turkish invasion presently constitutes by far a more immediate threat to the state and the peoples of Syria.
 In saying this, we are not joining the calls being made for the US to continue its occupation in defence of their former allies; rather we are saying that their replacement by Turkish forces is yet another in this list of tragedies inflicted by imperialist powers and their regional allies, and one which must be opposed with as much force as is necessary.

 So long as the peoples in Syria are forced to contend with the primary contradiction between their own national self-determinations, and the viciousness of imperialist violence, they will never be able to fight for greater democracy within the country, nor to ultimately settle matters with their own national bourgeoisie.
 Only with the defeat of imperialism will the working-class peoples in Syria be free to struggle for their own liberation.
 It is therefore encouraging to see in recent days that a restoration of cooperation between the SDF and Assad’s forces may be materialising, and that the SAA are already mobilising to join the SDF in fending off the invasion.
 Only through pragmatic unity between these parties to fight against the illegally occupying NATO forces, as well as the remnants of ISIS and associated groups, can the forces of imperialism and reaction be driven from Syria’s borders.

-Finally, it must be restated that whilst our support for national liberation movements must derive from an analysis of their concrete impacts on the global anti-imperialist struggle, and as such we find much to criticise in the Rojava project, we must recognise the Turkish invasion of Northern Syria as an affront to humanity and our values of human emancipation.
+It must be restated that whilst our support for national liberation movements must derive from an analysis of their concrete impacts on the global anti-imperialist struggle, and as such we find much to criticise in the Rojava project, we must recognise the Turkish invasion of Northern Syria as an affront to humanity and our values of human emancipation.
 The issues surrounding the SDF and its relationship with the US do not in any way detract from the inhumanity of the ongoing invasion and the terror it is certain to unleash upon the Kurdish people, and all other ethnic groups in the region.
 As communists, we stand firmly and unconditionally against all acts of racist violence, ethnic cleansing and genocide.
-Our solidarity is extended to all the peoples of Northern Syria, and it is our hope and belief that a unity of Kurdish and Syrian state forces can defend the country from this invasion, defeat the fascistic army of Erdoğan and drive all occupying forces from Syria.
+Our solidarity is extended to all the peoples of Syria, and it is our hope and belief that a unity of Kurdish and Syrian state forces can defend the country from this invasion, defeat the fascistic army of Erdoğan and drive all occupying forces from Syria.
 Our call is loud and clear:

-No to Genocide!
+No to genocide!
 Hands off Syria!